 Purpose: This hands-on clinic will teach you, the owner of a dog suffering from “Doggy Attention Deficit Disorder,” how to solve your dog’s attention deficits.

-At any given time, most dogs devote 100% of their attention to the most arousing stimulus in the environment.
+Most problem dogs simply are paying attention to the wrong things at the wrong times because at any given time, most dogs devote 100% of their attention to the most arousing stimulus in the environment.
 That “arousing stimulus” is often not the owner, which can spell trouble for both the owner and dog.
-Most problem dogs simply are paying attention to the wrong things at the wrong times.

-Question: Is your answer “Yes, that’s my dog!” to any of the following 3 items?
+Question: Is your answer “Yes, that’s my dog!” to any of the following 3 descriptions?—

 1. My dog is a nearly perfect angel, who follows me around and behaves well when alone with me in our home.
 However, when my dog sees, smells, or hears something else that arouses or attracts him or her, or if my dog is scared by something, my dog acts as if he/she is saying “Bye bye!” to me, or even worse, “I have an owner?
 What owner?
 No way!”

 2. My dog mostly ignores me and my attempts at commands everywhere.
 He/she lives his/her life independently of me at home as well as outside our home.

 3. My dog is a performance dog who has trouble staying focused on his/her performance task when there are pesky distractions nearby.